 Until the Strategy, a large majority of Site Reps were appointed directly by the Council’s Allotment Officer.
 During the Strategy process however, it was decided that seeing as they were there to represent plot holders, it was not satisfactory for them to be ‘appointed’.
 The Strategy therefore called for all Site Reps to be elected.
 This is something the BHAF committee supports.

 Over the last couple of years BHAF has been calling for nominations at sites for the Site Rep positions and this year was the first time that we had more nominations than positions, which therefore necessitated elections at 2 sites.
 According to the strategy, the election process is supposed to be run by The Council and BHAF in conjunction.
 However there is as yet no process agreed between us.
 BHAF had worked on a process itself, but when it came to be rolled out sadly we realised there were serious flaws in its implementation.

-BHAF had defined a process and created two roles, one of ‘Election Monitor’ and one of ‘Site Rep Liaison Officer.
+The BHAF Committee had defined a process and created two informal (non constitutional) roles, one of ‘Election Monitor’ and one of ‘Site Rep Liaison Officer.
 In hindsight it became apparent that we had not defined the roles sufficiently clearly and this caused confusion.
 In respect of the Site Rep elections, these roles were intended to provide a detached and transparent monitoring process.
 However having already built up relationships with the reps whose positions were being challenged, members understandably wanted to support them.
 This proved problematic as it was quickly seen that there was, or at least there could be perceived to be, a conflict of interest.

 It also transpired that the process agreed by the Committee wasn’t being followed, and the Committee felt it wasn’t being communicated with sufficiently as to its progress.